 The Department of Urban and Regional Planning offers advanced graduate certificate programs in Affordable Housing and Community Development Finance, Applications of Technology in Planning, Community Design and Development, Environmental Planning, Geographic Information Science (GIS), Real Estate Development, and Transportation and Land Use Planning.
 These professionally oriented certificates are available to SJSU graduate students and to members of the public through Open University.

-SJSU congratulates Dr. Laxmi Ramasubramanian, professor and chair of the Department of Urban and Regional Planning, on her election as Vice President/ President Elect of the Association of Collegiate Schools of Planning (ACSP), the professional organization for urban planning in the academy.
+SJSU congratulates Dr. Laxmi Ramasubramanian, professor and Interim Dean of the Research for the College of Social Science, on her election as Vice President/ President Elect of the Association of Collegiate Schools of Planning (ACSP), the professional organization for urban planning in the academy.
 Dr Ramasubramanian assumes the role of Vice President for the term 2019-2021.
 This summer, she will advance automatically to become President of ACSP for the 2021-2023 term.
 Her election reflects Dr. Ramasubramanian's prominence as a leader in our field, and represents growing national recognition for urban planning at SJSU.
 Congratulations Laxmi!

 The Department of Urban and Regional Planning, in collaboration with the SJSU Provost's Office and the Institute for Metropolitan Studies, is proud to announce an exciting initiative to launch a world-class university center focused on geographic information systems and urban spatial data science.
 Collecting faculty and students from around the University, the Spatial Analytics and Visualization Center (SAVI) will aim to produce impactful research and professional services for our campus and the cities, organizations, and companies that define our region.